 Proper Allocation of Resources

-As discussed, sensitivity analysis can identify strong & weak areas, & measure their impact on final objective.
+As discussed, sensitivity analysis can identify strong & weak areas & measure their impact on the final objective.
 This helps the management in directing resources to variables that most require these resources.
 Following the above example of Company A, if management knows that packaging has a major effect on sales, it will direct more resources to come up with optimum packaging for its product.

 Disadvantages of Sensitivity Analysis